nashville-software-school/FEWDD-milestones/3-single-page-applications/exercises/SP_MM_ARRAYS.md

 1. Each student must create three separate arrays, one for songs, one for albums, and one for artists.
 1. The song array should be initialized with 10 songs.
 1. Each subsequent array should hold the corresponding data (artist and album).
-    *For this exercise make sure each song is from a unique artist and album.
-We will deal with multiples in a later exercise*
+    `For this exercise make sure each song is from a unique artist and album.
+We will deal with multiples in a later exercise`
 1. An output should be added on the add song page, under the form, for each of the sections (songs, artists & albums).
 1. Each output section should have some sort of title or headline before it.
 1. Add 2 more songs from the add song form.
     + Each song should be added to the end of the song array.
     + Each artist should be added to the beginning of the artist array.
     + Each album should be added to the end of the album array.
-1. For each output element send the corresponding data as follows:
+1. For each output element arrange the corresponding data as follows:
     *   Output vertically descending alphabetically.
     *   Output vertically ascending alphabetically.
-    *   Output vertically exactly as they were added.
+    *   Output vertically exactly as the data was added.
-    *   Output vertically exactly as they were added, inverted.
+    *   Output vertically exactly as the data was added, inverted.
     *   Output horizontally descending alphabetically, separated by `, `.
     *   Output horizontally ascending alphabetically, separated by ` >> `.
-    *   Output horizontally exactly as they were added, separated by ` : `.
+    *   Output horizontally exactly as the data was added, separated by ` : `.
-    *   Output horizontally exactly as they were added, inverted, separated by ` | `.
+    *   Output horizontally exactly as the data was added, inverted, separated by ` | `.
 1. Each output area should be separated by a headline tag.

 #### Bonus